Visualization Meditation: Techniques and Guidance for Success

 Visualization, on the other hand, is much more focused in a specific direction, and therefore more consciously active.
 It invites the brain and therefore the body to be guided in a particular way for the desired result.

-The part of our brain that meditation activates is helpful for visualizing.
+The part of our brain that meditation activates is also helpful for visualizing.
 It can be hard to just go into a state of imagining the best-case scenario, especially if you have developed negative thoughts habits over time.
-That’s why regular meditation is an excellent accompaniment to visualization because when you meditate you train your brain to go to a place of non-thought, a place where you can then create a fresh reality from and reprogram old negative mindsets – a perfect bouncing off place for visualization.
+Visualization meditation is an excellent way to train your brain to go to a place of non-thought, to let go and to find a place where you can create a fresh reality from and reprogram old negative mindsets – a perfect bouncing off place for visualization.

 Guided Visualization Meditation: Step by Step